.NET HELP

 Security of PDF documents

-IronPDF offers robust security features, including encryption, password protection, and digital signatures.
+IronPDF offers robust PDF security features, including encryption, password protection, and digital signatures.
 The following code example demonstrates how to apply encryption and password protection to a PDF document:

 using IronPdf;